 Presidential elections take place on the first Tuesday after the first Monday in November every four years.
 On that day voters throughout the nation go to the polls to choose the electors in their states.
 In many states the names of the electors do not even appear on the ballot.
 The voters see only the names of the candidates for president and vice president.
 Nevertheless, voters who favor the Republican (or Democratic) candidate for president actually vote for the Republican (or Democratic) electors in their state.
 This voting of the people is called the popular vote.

 In 48 of the 50 states, the candidate who receives the most popular votes wins all that state's electoral votes.
 In Maine and Nebraska, the state's electoral votes can be divided among the candidates.
 To be elected president, a candidate needs a majority of all the electoral votes in the country.
-That is one-half of the total number of votes plus one, or 270.

 In most presidential elections, the winner is known by the morning following election day.
 However, election results do not become official until weeks afterward.
 The winning electors meet in their state capitals on the Monday after the second Wednesday in December.
 There they vote for president and vice president.
 They send the sealed results to Washington.
 On January 6, the results are read in the presence of the entire Congress.
 The winner becomes official.
 Then, on January 20, the president-elect takes the oath of office as president of the United States.